benhpoh/Bulldozer-simulator/README.md

 - Report class completed.
 Reporting sections from Main abstracted into Report
 - Fixed mistake where portions of cost calculation remained in Report class
 - Renamed Output class to Report for better specificity.
-- Renamed CheckInput class to InputValidator to conform to naming conventions (nouns over verbs)
+- Renamed CheckInput class to InputValidator to conform to naming conventions (nouns over verbs).
+- Added a Position class to abtract logic of changing direction and XY coordinates off from Bulldozer.

 [Back to top](https://github.com/benhpoh/Bulldozer-simulator#bulldozer-simulator)